2015 Benue State gubernatorial election

-The 2015 Benue State gubernatorial election was the eighth gubernatorial election of Benue State.
-Held on April 11, 2015, the All Progressives Congress nominee Samuel Ortom won the election, defeating Terhemen Tarzoor of the People's Democratic Party.
+The 2015 Benue State gubernatorial election was the eighth gubernatorial election of Benue State, Nigeria, held on April 11, 2015.
+The All Progressives Congress nominee Samuel Ortom won the election, defeating Terhemen Tarzoor of the People's Democratic Party.

 APC primary

 APC primaries was supposed to be held on December 4, 2014, but it was shifted to December 5, 2014.
 On December 5, 2014, Steve Ugbah went to court and secured an injunction to stop the primaries because his name was excluded from the primaries.
 The injunction was later vacated on December 9, 2014.
 Days later, Samuel Ortom became APC candidate after other governorship aspirants stepped down for him and his name was submitted as the consensus candidate on December 11, 2014.
 This happened at the end of a close door meeting in Makurdi, Benue State brokered by former governor of the state (1999 to 2007), George Akume.
 APC governorship aspirants that stepped down are Emmanuel Jime, Mike Iordye and Akange Audu.
 Later, Steve Ugbah, Mike Iordye, JKN Waku and Akange Audu wrote to the APC national secretariat urging it to reject any name forwarded to it, because they didn't agree on a consensus candidate or conduct any primaries in Benue State.
 The case was later tabled to Abuja Federal High Court in suit number FHC/ABJ/ CS/1057/14, against the party leadership by Steve Ugbah, Emmanuel Jime, Mike Iordye and JKN Waku.
 During the court case, Mike Iordye told the court that he didn't authorise the filing of the suit and his name was struck out as a party.
 However, Steve Ugbah also notified the court about his withdrawal from the suit after he became the Director General of the Ortom/Abounu Governorship Campaign Organization, leaving only Emmanuel Jime and JKN Waku in the suit.
 In August 2015, Emmanuel Jime and JKN Waku finally withdrew their case in the court after the intervention of President of Nigeria, Muhammadu Buhari.